ibm-cloud-docs/mas-ms/support.md

 {: caption="Table 1.
 IBM Support Case Severity Levels and Response Time" caption-side="bottom"}

 **Response Time Objective** is intended to describe IBM's goals only and do not represent a guarantee of performance.

 **Business Hours** reflect normal country business hours in your time zone.
-For example, 8:00 AM to 5:00 PM in North America or 9:00 AM to 6:00 PM in some parts of Asia and Europe, Monday through Friday, excluding national or statutory holidays.
+For example, 8:00 AM to 5:00 PM in North America or 9:00 AM to 6:00 PM in some parts of Asia and Europe, Monday through Friday, excluding weekends and national or statutory holidays.

 For further details, please refer to the [IBM Support Guide](https://www.ibm.com/support/pages/node/733923){: external}